 “Like the blind men describing the elephant, many different perspectives are important for providing an integrated understanding of the mechanical functions of cells and tissues.„

 In February 2009, the National Research Foundation announced the creation of the 4th Research Centre of Excellence, dedicated to the study of mechanobiology.
 This is part of Singapore’s bold effort to build world-class investigator-led research centres with a global impact, focusing on areas aligned with the long-term strategic interests of the country.
-With the resources to build cores in nanotechnology, modern microscopy and molecular biology, the Mechanobiology Institute (MBI) today is poised to solve problems of cellular mechanics that underlie normal development and a variety of maladies from cancer and cardiovascular disease to aging.
+With the resources to build cores in nanotechnology, modern microscopy and molecular biology, the Mechanobiology Institute, Singapore (MBI) today is poised to solve problems of cellular mechanics that underlie normal development and a variety of maladies from cancer and cardiovascular disease to aging.

 From bacteria to humans, mechanics is critical to our understanding of cell and tissue function.
 How cells are shaped, how they move, how their growth is controlled, and how they form larger tissues are fundamental questions that are biomechanical.
 With a deeper understanding of the mechanical functions that underlie many processes from cancer to aging, new paradigms can be developed to treat diseases and facilitate tissue regeneration.